What is Whey Protein?

 So, you have two choices before bed: tuck into your whey protein with some milk (80% casein!) or have a combination of whey and casein protein powder before bed.
 It certainly can't hurt until more research comes to light!

 The bottom line is that whey protein, a fast-acting protein, digests at 10 grams per hour.
-Consume 30 grams from a Bulk Nutrients Whey protein shake and after 3 hours it's digested.
-Casein protein, a slow-acting protein, digests at half the speed of whey -- 6 grams per hour.
+Consume 30 grams from a whey protein shake and after 3 hours it's digested.
+Casein protein, a slow-acting protein, digests at half the speed of whey - 6 grams per hour.
 After 5 hours of consuming 30 grams of casein protein, you're back to baseline.

 Ideally, we don't want to go without protein for more than 6 hours, so this information is handy to know depending on what we have on for the day.
 Also, the jury is still out on casein before bed, but at this stage, we'd still suggest it's a good strategy, as studies (despite their limitations) support it.